Have you ever heard about acupuncture for dogs?

 I have used acupuncture for my dogs for variety of issues.

 A safer alternative to drugs

 While drugs are an easy and convenient form of treatment, they can often cause more problems than they solve.
-We certainly had some very bad experiences with drugs.
-Today my philosophy is to look at everything else first before considering drugs.
+We certainly had some terrible experiences with drugs.
+Today, I consider drugs the last resort.